 Pakistan has an important "parallel," or "alternative," economic sector, but it is not well documented in official reports or most academic studies.
 This sector includes a thriving black market, a large illicit drug industry, and illegal payments to politicians and government officials to ensure state contracts.
-Corruption rose in the 1980s, partly as a result of the difficulty in monitoring the massive infusion of United States aid that flowed to Pakistan as a result of the Soviet occupation of neighboring Afghanistan.
-Some aid went to the Pakistani government to help defray the costs of supporting several million Afghan refugees.
-Other aid bolstered Pakistan's military capability, necessary because Pakistan had become a "frontline" state.
-Finally, large amounts of aid were also funneled directly to Afghan resistance movements based in Pakistan.
-It was much of this money that reportedly was delivered illegally and invested in arms and drug enterprises.
+Corruption rose in the 1980s, partly as a result of the massive infusion of United States aid, some of which went to the Pakistani government to pay the cost of supporting Afghan refugees fleeing after the 1979 Soviet invasion and to enhance Pakistani military capability, and some of which was funneled directly to Afghan resistance movements based in Pakistan.
+Much of this money reportedly was diverted illegally and invested in arms and drug enterprises.

 General allegations of corruption are routinely made in the Pakistani press, and politicians often accuse their opponents of corrupt practices.
 Asif Ali Zardari, the husband of Prime Minister Benazir Bhutto, was accused of corruption after the fall of Benazir's first government in 1990, and former President Ghulam Ishaq Khan accused the government of former Prime Minister Mian Nawaz Sharif and especially its privatization program of corruption when dismissing his government in April 1993.
 In 1994 allegations of corruption were routinely traded between Benazir's government and the opposition headed by Nawaz Sharif.
 Political maneuvering aside, corruption has an altogether real and pervasive effect on Pakistani society.
 Industrialists consider bribery and other handouts a routine cost of production, and contractors and businessmen interviewed on television openly state that a significant percentage of their revenue is paid to government officers who allocate their contracts.
-Corruption is alleged to be prevalent in almost all official institutions, including the police, the judiciary, the revenue department, the passport office, customs and excise offices, telecommunications organizations, and electricity and gas boards.
+Corruption is alleged to be prevalent in almost all official institutions, including the police, the judiciary, the revenue department, the passport office, customs and excise offices, telecommunication organizations, and electricity and gas boards.
 In each of these departments, the personnel involved range from low-level employees to top management.
 Some scholars believe that the low salaries of civil servants, compared with earnings from jobs of similar status in business and industry, explain the magnitude of corruption.
 In the mid-1980s, Mahbubul Haq, a former minister of finance, estimated that illegal payments to government officials were equivalent to about 60 percent of the total taxes collected by the government.